-In order to protect the ozone layer, which absorbs harmful ultraviolet radiation from the sun, the production, use, and trading of fluorocarbons and other ozone layer destroying substances is internationally regulated by the "Montreal Protocol" and other agreements and conventions.
+In order to protect the ozone layer, which absorbs harmful ultraviolet radiation from the sun, the production, use, and trading of chlorofluorocarbons and other ozone-depleting substances is internationally regulated by the "Montreal Protocol" and other agreements and conventions.

 The JMA releases the results of ozone and ultraviolet radiation observation on a yearly basis.
-It also provides daily data regarding ultraviolet radiation in the form of a UV index, easy-to-understand numerical data indicating the strength of ultraviolet radiation.
+It also provides ultraviolet radiation data daily in the form of a UV index, easy-to-understand numerical data indicating the strength of ultraviolet radiation.

-UV index (max daily values)
+UV index (Prediction value)